SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 They're not doing that.

-We are deep into the era of efficiency theater — cars that hit 0–60 in three seconds and feel like appliances doing it.
-Fast, yes.
-Involving, no. The manual doesn't fix everything, but it does one thing nothing else can: it puts you in the loop.
+We are deep into the era of fast-but-hollow.
+Cars that hit 0–60 in three seconds and feel like appliances doing it.
+The numbers are extraordinary.
+The sensation is not.
+The manual doesn't fix everything — it won't make a bad chassis good — but it does one thing nothing else can: it puts you in the loop.
 You are part of the machine.
 You can get it wrong.
 You can get it exactly right.
+That variability is not a flaw.
+It's the whole point.

 BMW promising to engineer around the torque problem isn't them being sentimental.
 It's them betting that a certain kind of driver — the kind who actually chose the car instead of just acquiring it — still exists and still buys things.